≡ Menu

 * Ford Motor’s fiscal year begins on Jan 1 and ends on Dec 31.

-Most of Ford’s sales in the U.S. come from internal combustion engine vehicles (ICE), with over 1.4 and 1.3 million units sold in the first three quarters of 2023 and 2022, respectively.
+Most of Ford’s vehicle sales in the United States come from traditional internal combustion engines (ICE), with over 1.7 and 1.8 million units sold in fiscal years 2022 and 2023, respectively.

 Back To Table Of Contents